Karen Ruimy

 In November 2013 Ruimy co-founded the Marrakech Museum of Photography and Visual Arts (MMPVA).
 She has also been invited to sit on the board of Tate, Outset and the ICA and is a patron of Serpentine.

 Ruimy is a contributor to the UK's Psychologies Magazine, for which she has conducted a series of interviews, including with Eva Longoria.
 She is also part of their expert LifeLab series.
 Ruimy is a regular contributor to The Huffington Post and Harper’s Bazaar's online Arts Channel.

 Early life and family

 Ruimy was born in Casablanca, Morocco.
-Her family moved to Paris when Karen was seven.
+Her family moved to Paris when she was seven.
 She earned an MBA at the Grand École ESSEC in Paris.
 During her studies, she learned flamenco dance with Adrian y Blanca from Seville.

 She mostly lives in London, and frequently travels to Paris, Morocco, Los Angeles and Arizona.